akeneo/pim-api-docs/content/getting-started/connect-the-pim-old/step-1.md

 If you are not a PHP developer, you can take a look out there and find if our community already provided a client for your favorite language.
 If not, feel free to contribute. :wink:

-::: panel-link Now that you created your connector, let's move on to [The PIM connection binding phase](/getting-started/connect-the-pim-4x/step-3.html)
+::: panel-link Now that you created your connector, let's move on to [The PIM credentials generation](/getting-started/connect-the-pim-old/step-2.html)
 :::